sreerammarimuthu/table-unionability-study/features/feature_summary.md

     12. ResolutionLen - 1 to 3, Mapping the lengths of Resolution: '7': 1, '8': 2, '9': 3;

 III.
 HUMAN LABEL FEATURES:
-    13. IsExp -
+    13. IsExp - 0 or 1, based on whether the participant gave an explanation with their answer or not
-    14. ExplanationsLen -
+    14. ExplanationsLen - String length of the explanations if given or else 0
-    15. ExplanationsLen_scaled -
+    15. ExplanationsLen_scaled -  Scaled version of the ExplanationLen
-    16. SurveyAnswer -
+    16. SurveyAnswer - 0 or 1, answers given by participants for each question (no or yes)

 IV.
 QUANTIFIED (HUMAN LABELS) FEATURES:
     17. Majority -
     18. NoCY -
     19. NoCN -
     20. Diff_CAns -